jacksund/simmate/tutorials/02_ Run_a_workflow.md

 ## Setting up our database

 We often want to run the same calculation on many materials, so Simmate pre-builds database tables for us to fill.
 This just means we make tables (like those used in Excel), where we have all the column headers ready to go.
 For example, you can imagine that a table of structures would have columns for formula, density, and number of sites, among other things.
 Simmate builds these tables for you and automatically fills all the columns with data after a calculation finishes.
-We will explore what these tables look like in tutorial 4, but for now, we want Simmate to create them.
+We will explore what these tables look like in tutorial 5, but for now, we want Simmate to create them.
 All we have to do is run the command `simmate database reset` to do this.
 When you call this command, Simmate will print out a bunch of information -- this can be ignored for now.
 It's just making all of your tables.

-Every time you run the command `simmate database reset`, you should be aware that the database is deleted and a new one is written with empty tables.
+> :warning: Every time you run the command `simmate database reset`, the database is deleted and a new one is written with empty tables.
 If you want to keep your previous runs, you should save a copy of your database.
+If you share a home directory with other users, check with them before running this command.

 So where is the database stored?
 After running `simmate database reset`, you'll find it in a file named `~/.simmate/database.sqlite3`.
-However, finding this may be tricky for beginners *(note, if you struggle here, you can simply move on to the next section. don't worry.)*.
+However, finding this may be tricky for beginners *(Note, if you struggle here, you can simply move on to the next section.
+Don't worry.)*.
 Here are some tips to help you:
 1. remember from tutorial 1 that `~` is short for our home directory -- typically something like `/home/jacksund/` or `C:\Users\jacksund`.
 2. the period in `.simmate` means that the simmate folder is hidden.
 It won't show up in your file viewer unless you have "show hidden files" turned on in your File Explorer (on Windows, check "Hidden Items" under the "View" tab).
 3. we want to get in the habit of viewing file extensions, so make sure you also have "show file name extensions" enabled.
 Then you'll see a file named `database.sqlite3` instead of just `database`.